Table Of Contents

 Color Management

-This is a time when color management, and frameworks like ACES, should be highly encouraged.
-Color Management provides the flexibility to change between different display types, i.e. HDR vs. SDR, at the facility vs. at home, while maintaining color decisions and color appearance across displays.
+Especially in remote review scenarios, utilizing proper color management, such as frameworks like ACES, is highly encouraged.
+Color management provides the flexibility to change between different display types, i.e. HDR vs. SDR, at the facility vs. at home, while maintaining color decisions and color appearance across displays.

 Remote Working Scenarios